DUDE24x7/CiviCRMNginx1/README.md

 The requirement:
 Task 1: Drupal and CiviCRM PCI compliant and secure cloud installation

-Create a new PCI compliant server using Nginx on an AWS micro instance (or similar).
+Create a new PCI compliant server using Nginx on an AWS micro instance (or similar). (done with AWS)

 Install Drupal 7 and CiviCRM this server in a secure fashion.
 You may wish to research what Nginx configurations are required to make both Drupal AND CiviCRM secure.
-Please install CiviCRM and Drupal in different databases as this is considered best practice.
+Please install CiviCRM and Drupal in different databases as this is considered best practice. (this is the default)

-1 Install Drush to the server for the appropriate user 2 Install Git to the server for the appropriate user
-3 Configure Drupal to have a private files folder.
-4 Configure the CiviCRM extension directory correctly.
-5 Ensure that the Nginx configuration is secure for CiviCRM.
-6 Configure Drupal so that Drupal views can use the CiviCRM database (https://wiki.civicrm.org/confluence/display/CRMDOC/Views3+Integration)
+1 Install Drush to the server for the appropriate user (done) 2 Install Git to the server for the appropriate user (done) 3 Configure Drupal to have a private files folder (done) 4 Configure the CiviCRM extension directory correctly (done) 5 Ensure that the Nginx configuration is secure for CiviCRM (done) 6 Configure Drupal so that Drupal views can use the CiviCRM database (https://wiki.civicrm.org/confluence/display/CRMDOC/Views3+Integration)

 Setup a suitable backup and recovery script to Amazon S3 using the Backup and Migrate Drupal module and document what will be backed up.